How to use Plotlines and Timelines: Establishing the Chronology of your Novel

 Welcome back, I hope you are ready for today’s entry, as it contains an especially exciting activity.
-You have finally made it to the end of the planning phase and are ready to begin our culminating exercise, the last thing you will need to do before you are prepared to start drafting the majority your text.
+You have finally arrived at the end of the planning phase and are ready to begin our culminating exercise, the last task that you will need to complete before you are ready to start drafting the majority your text.

 Plotlines and timelines

 For the purposes of this discussion, I will use the word timeline when describing the chronology of your fictional universe.
 The significant events that helped to shape and change your world, set in the order they occurred on the calendar.
-Other authors might call this a plotline, an outline, or even a storyboard.
+Other authors might call this the plotline, outline, or even the storyboard of a book.
 However, this timeline is not the same construct as the order of your plot, which might chop up the timeline via flashbacks, premonitions, and other narrative devices.
 I will use the word plotline to describe the ordered sequence that the scenes of your novel occur in, the same manner in which a reader experiences your story.

 Remember that while you want your plotlines and timelines to be as complete as possible before you begin drafting in earnest, they are still works in progress.
 Tools that you will be referring back to and supplementing many times over in the course of writing a novel.
 A word of caution is warranted here however, as changing the chronology of major events after you have drafted significant portions of your book can be tricky, as you will need to alter the text to be consistent with the new timeline and if you miss any major places, it can cause immersion-breaking continuity issues in your story.